 Glaucoma develops when the fluid in your eyes can’t drain properly.
 This leads to a buildup of pressure in your eye that can damage nerves and blood vessels, often resulting in blurred vision.

-Diabetic retinopathy refers to blood vessel damage in the retina — the light-sensitive portion of your eye — leading to poor night vision, blurred vision, floaters or spots in your field of vision, or a dark spot in the middle of your line of vision.
+Diabetic retinopathy refers to blood vessel damage in the retina — the light-sensitive portion of your eye — which can lead to poor night vision, blurred vision, and floaters or spots in your field of vision.

 Your eye is filled with a jelly-like fluid called vitreous.
-During the procedure, your retinal specialist injects medication straight into the vitreous, located near the retina, which stops your blood vessels from causing any further damage.
+During this procedure, your retinal specialist injects medication directly into the vitreous, which stops your leaky blood vessels from causing any further damage.
 Multiple treatments may be necessary.

 To schedule an appointment with an experienced retinal specialist, call Eye Surgeons Associates.